jsxc/jsxc.sogo/README.md

 ```

 ### Configuration
-Adjust the values for xmpp server, bosh url and xmpp domain in <code>sjsxc/js/sjsxc.js</code> and the values for webrtc in <code>sjsxc/ajax/getturncredentials.php</code>.
+Rename <code>sjsxc/js/sjsxc.config.sample.js</code> to <code>sjsxc/js/sjsxc.config.js</code> and adjust the values for xmpp server, bosh url and xmpp domain and the values for webrtc in <code>sjsxc/ajax/getturncredentials.php</code>.

 ### Include the files
 ```